 This Lectureship was established in 1981 by ARS to honor the memory of Sterling B. Hendricks and to recognize scientists who have made outstanding contributions to the chemical science of agriculture.
 Hendricks contributed to many diverse scientific disciplines, including soil science, mineralogy, agronomy, plant physiology, geology, and chemistry.
-The deadline for nominations is January 15, 2021.
+The deadline for nominations has been extended to January 29, 2021.
 For more information, direct inquiries to HendricksLecture@usda.gov.

 Thomas C. Sparks is a leading entomologist in the field of agrochemistry.
 His pioneering research in green chemistry resulted in spinetoram, one of the most advanced insecticides to reach the market that couples excellent efficacy with a favorable toxicological and environmental risk profile.